adriannovegil/e-shop/README.md

 # e-shop

-This project is inspired by eShopOnContainers and it's built to demonstrate features of [Spring Cloud](https://spring.io/projects/spring-cloud) for implementing microservices architecture.
-In this project you can find examples of: Spring Cloud Config, Eureka Service Discovery, Spring Cloud Gateway, Spring Cloud Circuit Breaker, Resilience4j, Spring Cloud Sleuth, Spring Cloud Stream, Spring Kafka, Kafka Streams API, Keycloak, ...
+This project is inspired by `e-shop` that is inspired by `eShopOnContainers` and it's built to demonstrate features of [Spring Cloud](https://spring.io/projects/spring-cloud) for implementing microservices architecture.

+In this project you can find examples of:

+- Spring Cloud Config,
+- Eureka Service Discovery,
+- Spring Cloud Gateway,
+- Spring Cloud Circuit Breaker,
+- Resilience4j,
+- Spring Cloud Sleuth,
+- Spring Cloud Stream,
+- Spring Kafka,
+- Kafka Streams API,
+- Keycloak,
+- ...

 ## Architectural Diagram

+Following you can see an architectural diagram

 ![Assign Admin Role](docs/architecture/container-diagram.png)